grimme-lab/qc2-teaching/doc/programming.rst

 .. admonition:: Exercise 9

    1. What happens if you provide zero as dimension?
-Does the behaviour match your expectations?
+Does the behavior match your expectations?
    2. Try to allocate your array with a lower bound unequal to 1 by using something like ``allocate(vec(lower:upper))``